kai-commits/kool-kids-snax/README.md

 This project was developed by [Kai Meikle](https://github.com/kai-commits), [Krismina La](https://github.com/arismink) and [Kevin Lee](https://github.com/Cloud9NB).

-* Backend was built using Node.js, Express, EJS, and PostreSQL
+* Backend is built using Node.js, Express, EJS, and PostreSQL
-* Front-end was built with Bootstrap, Javascript, jQuery, Sass and HTML/CSS
+* Front-end is built with Bootstrap, Javascript, jQuery, SASS and HTML/CSS
-* The Twilio API was used to communicate with the customer and the restaurant
+* The Twilio API is used to communicate with the customer and the restaurant

 ![]()
 ![]()